Certificate-based authentication

 Authenticate database connections

-To connect to a database with certificate-based authentication, you must provide a client certificate, signed by the trusted CA mtls_trusted_ca, and a private key.
+To connect to a database with certificate-based authentication, you must provide a client certificate, signed by a trusted CA, and a private key.
+The client certificate must either be one you previously added to the database to enable mutual TLS (authentication_ssl_client_certs in the REST API), or be signed by one of these certificates.

 The following example shows how to connect to a Redis database with redis-cli: